alphagov/gds-way/source/documentation/build-services/programming-languages-style-guides/ruby.md

 ### Ruby

-The GDS Ruby styleguide is enforced using [govuk-lint], a wrapper around Rubocop.
+The GDS Ruby style guide is enforced using [govuk-lint], a wrapper around Rubocop.
 You can find the enabled and disabled rules in the [govuk-lint repo][govuk-lint-rules].